 Any models prepared by National Grid or other Proposers in the development of 0678 and the alternatives are provided as indicative tools.
 They are provided as sensitivity models and do not represent the final tools that will be used, nor the final model(s) to be made external once a decision is made.
 All calculations in line with the methodologies are provided to a level of transparency to facilitate understanding and ability to model sensitivities for indicative charges for the available proposals.

-Note on National Grid Optional Charge analysis considered on 02 April 2019 and Workgroup’s inability to check the results.Workgroup wished to note that National Grid Optional Charge analysis cannot readily be checked by external parties because of the nature of some of the data.
+Workgroup wished to note that National Grid Optional Charge analysis cannot readily be checked by external parties because of the nature of some of the data.
 This limits Users ability to accurately reproduce the charges and their likely future evolution.

 General Non-Transmission Charges

-These charges are not Transmission Services as they are not considered to fall under the definition 4.1 of TAR NC.
+Workgroup noted that these charges are not Transmission Services as they are not considered to fall under the definition 4.1 of TAR NC.
 The charges can be attributed to Transmission or Non-Transmission, subject to approval by the NRA (in this case Ofgem).
 The proposals are that the charges listed in UNC0678 as Non-Transmission charges are treated as Non-Transmission Services and therefore contribute towards Non-Transmission Services Revenue.
-[This is the same under all the proposals.]
+This is the same under all the proposals except where the NTS optional charge and the wheeling charge provides an exemption in the relevant Proposals .

 The Calculation and application of all the charges listed under Non-Transmission are to be the same as under the current methodology with similar wording applied as currently in the UNC Section Y to the revised text proposed under UNC0678.
 The General Non-Transmission Services Charges (Entry and Exit) are to be calculated in the same manner as the current SO Commodity Charges in that the other charges are forecasted then deducted from the target Non-Transmission Services Revenue to derive the amount to be recovered through the General Non-Transmission Services Charges (GNTSC).
 The GNTSC for Entry and Exit are commodity charges levied on eligible flows, which under UNC0678 is all Entry and Exit flows except those for Storage.
 Where there is an Optional Charge, such as in proposals 678B/G/H/I/J, these have some additional criteria to determine the level of the GNTSC due to the application of any Optional Charging Methodologies.
 Where used, these change the value of eligible flows to which the GNTSC would be calculated against and applied to.